mieweb/docs/content/functions/system-administration/system-controls/merge-manager-tab.md

 ## How to Merge Charts

-There is additional information on how to merge charts together may be found under separate help documentation named [Merging Accounts-Charts](merging-accounts-charts-in-system.md)*.*
+Additional information on how to merge charts together may be found under separate help documentation named [Merging Accounts-Charts](merging-accounts-charts-in-system.md)*.*